ombori/grid-docs/console/releasenotes/README.md

 - Added caching for faster load time

 ### Installations
+- Fixed no associated gridapp issue on app install
 - Added caching for faster load time

 ### Stores
 - Partially released new store details page

+### Media
+- Set max media filename length to 100

+### Grid Products
+- Release the new product picker for installation settings

+### Gridapp Schema
+- Added the ability to specify which fields are overridable on global, store, or device level (We will create a dedicated page soon about it)

 ## 2022-09-08